Christian-Mogensen/tim/README.md

 - To use packages and manipulate them in order to create the visual effect i wanted.
 E.g. There is a stopwatch feature and it has a graphical element that progress's a circle.
 I found a progress bar package and combined it with some stopwatch logic.

 - I learned to work with posting data and dynamicly generating pages in firebase.

+## What would i do differently next time?

+- I would use nextjs or maybe Remix instead of CRA...
+I dont particularly like the rendering method the uses atm.